MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-neural.md

 * overlapping fields in a table can't span table rows.
 * Overlapping fields can only be recognized if at least one sample in the dataset contains overlapping labels for those fields.

-To use overlapping fields, label your dataset with the overlaps and train the model with the API version ```2024-02-29-preview``` or later.
+To use overlapping fields, label your dataset with the overlaps and train the model with the API version ```2024-11-30 (GA)```.

 ## Tabular fields

-With the release of API versions **2022-06-30-preview** and later, custom neural models support tabular fields (tables) to analyze table, row, and cell data with added confidence:
+Custom neural v4.0 `2024-11-30 (GA)` model supports tabular fields (tables) to analyze table, row, and cell data with added confidence:

 * Models trained with API version 2022-06-30-preview, or later will accept tabular field labels.
 * Documents analyzed with custom neural models using API version 2022-06-30-preview or later will produce tabular fields aggregated across the tables.